Avicity7/pyhelp/loops/while/README.md

 > **Note!**
 >
 > As much as possible, try to make sure that `condition` doesn't always resolve to True.
-Otherwise, you'll get an *infinite loop* and the user will need to manually intercept the program to stop it.
+Otherwise, you'll get an *infinite loop* and the user will need to intercept the program to stop it manually.

 Let's try to understand the solution for the context above using a `while` loop: